Paul Diamond: Texas-All Star Wrestling (1985–1986)

 After training, Boric began wrestling as "Paul Diamond" in 1985.
 (The name had been previously used by Toronto-born wrestler Paul Lehman in the 1960s.)
 His first break came in the Texas All-Star Wrestling promotion in San Antonio, Texas.
 He initially formed a tag team called American Breed with Nick Kiniski (son of legendary wrestler Gene Kiniski) in Fred Barend's Texas All-Star Wrestling.
 Neither Diamond nor Kiniski were actually American, (Diamond is Croatian/Canadian while Kiniski is Canadian) so the team name was quite ironic.

-The team won the TASW Tag Team Championship from the Maoris (Tudui and Wakahi) on May 25, 1985 and held them until Al Madrill and Chavo Guerrero took the titles from them on June 5, 1985.
+The team won the TASW Tag Team Championship from the Maoris (Tudui and Wakahi) on May 25, 1985, and held them until Al Madrill and Chavo Guerrero took the titles from them on June 5, 1985.
 The titles would be vacated later that same month when Chavo Guerrero refused to wrestle in a rematch against Diamond and Kiniski because Chavo's father Gory Guerrero was the special referee chosen for the match.
 Madrill teamed up with Black Gorman instead but lost the match.
 After the match, Madrill attacked Chavo Guerrero splitting the team and forcing the titles to be held up.

-When Chavo won the rights to name a new partner he chose to give the titles to "American Breed" instead, only now American Breed consisted of Paul Diamond and a rookie named Shawn Michaels, as Kiniski had left the promotion a few weeks prior.
+When Chavo won the rights to name a new partner he chose to give the titles to American Breed instead, only now American Breed consisted of Paul Diamond and a rookie named Shawn Michaels, as Kiniski had left the promotion a few weeks prior.
+They feuded for a short time with Toshiaki Kawada and Hiromichi Fuyuki, who were called The Japanese Force.

-Diamond and Michaels lost and then regained the titles from the "Masked Hoods" (Ricky Santana and Tony Torres) before being beaten for the titles on January 27, 1986 by Al Madrill and Magnificent Zulu.
+Diamond and Michaels lost and then regained the titles from the "Masked Hoods" (Ricky Santana and Tony Torres) before being beaten for the titles on January 27, 1986, by Al Madrill and Magnificent Zulu.
 Both Michaels and Diamond began to add more to their wrestling skills, thanks in part to fellow wrestler Chris Adams, who split his time between World Class Championship Wrestling and Texas All-Star at the time.